blake-regalia/classer.js/README.md

 // proof that changes to a static field are reflected when using a public static method MyClass.help(); // 'help yourself, i'm an unknown species!'

-// create instance with `new` (to show it supports maximum compatibility) let withNew = new MyClass({name: 'eric'});
-withNew.name; // 'eric'
 ```

 ## API
 ---
 ### classer.export(class: class[, operator: function[, staticMembers: plainObject]])
 Creates a function that instantiates `class` when invoked (with or without `new` operator).
-If `operator` is supplied, every instance of the class returned by the constructor will be a function.
+If `operator` is supplied, every instance of the class returned by the constructor will be that function.
 If `staticMembers` is provided, all of its' members will be ammended to `class`, and setters/getters will be defined on the returned object to allow mutations without losing pointer references.
 See example above for more detail.

 ---
 ### classer.exportAsync(class: class[, operator: function[, staticMembers: plainObject]])